Cantwell's Castle: History

 The Cantwells arrived in Ireland with Strongbow, the first one mentioned in 1177 was Hugh de Cantwelle.
 They were possibly from Suffolk, very likely Kentwell Hall.
 At the time, surnames as such did not exist, so that spelling variations of "Cantwell" also include "Conteville", with "Cantuell" being the oldest form.

-Once settled in Ireland, they held lands in the parish of Rathcoole (which Sandfordscourt belongs to), Cloghscregg (northeast of Thomastown, Co.
-Kilkenny), Stroan (Kilfane near Thomastown), but also in Tipperary.
-There are still towerhouses associated with the Cantwells in Kilfane (see Cantwell Fada), Cloghscregg, Mellisson (Tipperary) and in Moycarky (Tipperary) with an impressively high wall adjacent to the castle.
+Once settled in Ireland, they held lands in the parish of Rathcoole (which Sandfordscourt belongs to), Cloghscregg (northeast of Thomastown, County Kilkenny), Stroan (Kilfane near Thomastown), but also in Tipperary.
+There are still tower-houses associated with the Cantwells in Kilfane (see Cantwell Fada), Cloghscregg, Mellisson (Tipperary) and in Moycarky (Tipperary) with an impressively high wall adjacent to the castle.

 In 1381, then called Cantwellscourt is described as "with a good castle in repair and a water mill".
 Both are still shown on the Down Survey map, but there are no longer any traces of the mill.
 The Down Survey shows a second castle north of the ruins of the tower house which was known as Cantwell's Court.
 Between the two locations, cropmarks still indicate a settlement and the fields are still known as the "Castle Field", "Court Field" and "Near Court Field" (see illustration to the left).

 A townland to the northwest of Sandfordscourt was named "Cantwellsgarron" on the Down Survey map, but has also been renamed into "Grove or Cramersgrove" (Irish Garrán or Garrán Chraiméir, sometimes falsely Creamersgrove) after Tobias Cramer, Cromwellian grantee.

 At the time of the Confederation of Kilkenny, John Cantwell who was Provost Marshal of the Confederates, is named as the owner.
 For his involvement against Cromwell, he was transplanted to Connaght with his mother and other relations.

 The castle was used as a garrison by English, Welsh, and Scottish officers in 1649 who sent some of their men to negotiate with Cromwell who was approaching Kilkenny to exchange the castle against their retreat to leave Ireland.
 He accepted their terms.

 The Down Survey names John Cantwell Sn. as the owner.

 The property went into the hands of English man Charles Sandford, who renamed the townland after himself.
 He died in 1701, is buried in St. Canice's Cathedral and was succeeded by his son Thomas Sandford who was mayor of Kilkenny in 1723.

 After the Sandford family went extinct, the land was taken over by Thomas Cahill who died in 1810.

 At the time of the Griffith Valuation, the land was owned by Mrs. Ellen Cahill.

 Nothing remains in situ of the (presumably) manor house Cantwell's Court apart from a cobble-stoned courtyard discovered by the current owner.
 It is still shown on the earliest versions of the Ordnance Survey maps.
 Its stones are thought to have been used by the earlier owner Thomas Cahill to build a more modern house.